 |8.||Nikon Df||Y||- / -||-||-||mini||2.0||-||-||-|

 |14.||Panasonic LX100||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |16.||Sony RX100 III||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the FZ1000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D800 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D800 (unlike the FZ1000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D800 and the FZ1000 have been discontinued, but can regularly be found used on eBay.
+Both the D800 and the FZ1000 have been discontinued, but can regularly be found used on ebay.
 The D800 was replaced by the Nikon D810, while the FZ1000 was followed by the Panasonic FZ2500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Panasonic FZ1000 Manual.
+Further information on the features and operation of the D800 and FZ1000 can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Panasonic FZ1000 Manual.